 So, Friends you can take any group in the Intermediate either M.P.C, Bi.P.C, MBi.P.C., M.E.C or C.E.C you can still join in CA Course.

-But Friends, it is recommended that you Take M.E.C as your group in the Intermediate, since it is easy to prepare for CA-CPT subsequently.
+But, it is recommended that you take-up M.E.C as your group in the Intermediate, since it is easy to prepare for CA-CPT subsequently.

 Cost of CPT Prospectus – 100/-